ISACA CRISC Certification: Enterprise Risk Credibility & Career use 2026

 CRISC Requirements: Experience and Eligibility

-The experience bar is real and non-negotiable.
-Candidates must accumulate at least three years of qualifying work experience in IT risk management and information systems control, spanning at least two of the four CRISC domains, within the ten years preceding application.
-There are no substitutions, waivers, or education equivalencies for this requirement.
+Passing the exam is only half the equation.
+To earn the CRISC designation, candidates must also accumulate at least three years of cumulative work experience in IT risk management and information systems control, spanning at least two of the four exam domains, within the ten years preceding their application date.

 How to Study for CRISC: Resources and Plan